 Maintenance of healthy work environments: new ways

-Healthy A healthy working environment is essential for good productivity, happy employees, low absence rates, and the all-around well-being of staff and managers.
+A healthy working environment is essential for good productivity, happy employees, low absence rates, and the all-round wellbeing of staff and managers.
 Fortunately, it’s neither hard nor expensive to make some small changes that’ll have a big impact; just follow our eight essential tips, and you’ll see positive results in no time.

-1. Strike the right tone with a careful color palette
+1. Strike the right tone with a careful colour palette

-The colors you choose to decorate the workspace can have a surprisingly profound effect on workers’ mood, creativity, and overall wellbeing.
+The colours you choose to decorate the workspace can have a surprisingly profound effect on workers’ mood, creativity and overall wellbeing.
 Here are some you might want to try out:

-• Orange: often used in fitness centers, it’s known to encourage energy and enthusiasm.
-Can be very effective when used sparingly, such as on accent walls, cushions, and artwork
+• Orange: often used in fitness centres, its known to encourage energy and enthusiasm.
+Can be very effective when used sparingly, such as on accent walls, cushions and artwork

-• Red: increases energy levels, blood pressures, and heart rates.
+• Red: increases energy levels, blood pressures and heart rates.
 Can also stimulate conversation and collaboration.
-Red is another color best suited to careful, sparing use on accent features such as sofas and rugs
+Red is another colour best suited to careful, sparing use on accent features such as sofas and rugs

 • Pale blue: because it encourages focus and a sense of productivity, this is a great shade to use throughout a workplace